Why Choose Cedars-Sinai Marina del Rey Hospital for Flat Foot Treatment?

 There is no medication that can “cure” flat feet.
 You can use medicine to relieve pain, however the best course of action you can take consists of three main steps:

 - Walk barefoot as often as you can

 - Do exercises that strengthen the muscles, tendons, and ligaments in your feet.

 In some cases, when flat feet are congenital, there is nothing you can do to prevent them.
 However, you can try to prevent the development of flat feet over time by certain actions:

 In some cases, the weight placed on the foot arch can cause the ligaments to weaken.
 Maintaining a healthy weight can prevent the added stress that weight puts on the foot.

 Shoes should not be rigid or excessively cushioned.
 Avoid high heels that strain the arch and ligaments.

 Do you suspect you might suffer from flat feet?
-Learn more about this condition and how to treat it by getting in touch with our specialists at Marina Del Rey Hospital.
+Learn more about this condition and how to treat it by getting in touch with our specialists at Cedars-Sinai Marina del Rey Hospital.